auth0/auth0.js/README.md

 Client Side Javascript toolkit for Auth0 API

-> For auth0.js v7 code please check this [branch](https://github.com/auth0/auth0.js/tree/v7)
+> We recommend using auth0.js v8 if you have enabled the flag `OAuth 2.0 API Authorization` in your [tenant settings](https://manage.auth0.com/#/account/advanced).
+For auth0.js v7 code please check the [v7 branch](https://github.com/auth0/auth0.js/tree/v7), this version will be supported and mantained alongside v8.

 ## Install